 a #project can have fields like Timeline, Lead, Team, OKRs, KPIs, Stage, Priority

-Add fields: Type > at the beginning of a new node to add a new field.
-See Configuring a field on how to edit fields.
+Add fields directly in config: Type > at the beginning of a new node to add a new or existing field.

-Add fields ad-hoc: Add a field under any tagged node (that isn't already part of the template), then right-click the field name > Add to template
+Add fields ad-hoc: Add a new or existing field under any tagged node (that isn't already part of the template), then right-click the field name > Add to template

 Optional fields allow you to specify which fields you use sometimes in a supertag.